Levitator0/stormworks/README.md

 in the game that's smaller than 1/4 cubic meter in size.
 So, this is a really big take on the Ford Ranger, which ends up more resembling something like an F150, or something.
 I'm fond of the Ranger because the real thing has served me very well.

-This one has a two-speed manual transmission with reverse and neutral.
-It's only 2-speed because first gear can take it all the way up to its top speed, at the limit of the wheel traction.
-The second gear ends up serving as an overdrive, to reduce the RPM and save fuel.
+4-speed manual transmission with reverse and neutral.

 It has a 4wd switch, but I haven't found a reason to turn it off.
 Turning it on significantly increases the top speed because the speed winds up limited by the tire traction.
 You can experiment to see if it's more fuel efficient in 2wd at lower